 As with all our AST 2 programs, the Purcell Mountain Lodge Course will build on your previous avalanche training and push your knowledge to the next level.
 This is a hands-on course involving extensive practical field experience augmented with classroom theory.
 The curriculum is designed to give a solid grounding in the essentials of avalanche knowledge based on the requirements set out by Avalanche Canada.
 Your instructors are guides seasoned in ski touring, heli skiing and avalanche forecasting.
-This course is suitable for those who have taken the AST 1 program (or have equivalent experience) in the past and are intermediate or advanced backcountry skiers or splitboarders.
+This course is suitable for those who have taken the AST 1 Avalanche Skills Training Course in Calgary and Canmore (or have equivalent experience) in the past and are intermediate or advanced backcountry skiers or splitboarders.

 Day 1: Alpine Helicopter Hangar in Golden, BC at 7:45 am